 This course is great for learning skills for future wilderness adventure, like a big family trek or a longer Outward Bound expedition.
-Plus, you’ll have great stories to share when you go back to school in the fall!
+Plus, you’ll have great stories to share when you go back to school in the fall.

 Leaving the Comforts of Home

 For some younger students, Outward Bound is the first time away from home, which may bring up feelings of homesickness.
-Thus, each student group is a maximum of 12 students and is accompanied by an experienced staff team to increase the care, supervision, and guidance for each student.
+Thus, each student group is comprised of a maximum of 12 students and is accompanied by an experienced staff team to ensure the care, supervision, and guidance for each student.
 We design our courses to set students up for success no matter how much experience they have with wilderness travel and independence.